Billy Jonas

-Billy Jonas of Asheville, North Carolina is a singer-songwriter, percussionist, and multi-instrumentalist.
-He works as both a general audience performer and family entertainer.
-He is a member of Congregation Beth HaTephila, where he trains students for their Bar Mitzvah or Bat Mitzvah, and a part of the Sacred Music Team.
+Billy Jonas of Asheville, North Carolina is a singer-songwriter, percussionist, multi-instrumentalist, and recording artist.
+He works as a performer and workshop facilitator with adult and general audiences, as well as family audiences and faith communities.
+He is a member of Congregation Beth HaTephila, where he is part of the Sacred Music Team.
 As a founding member of the folk music duo, "The Billys," and leader of The Billy Jonas Band, Jonas uses recyclable items as instruments.
-His show focuses on enlightening audiences about each person’s inherent musical ability, and the musical potential of common “found objects.”
-Billy Jonas' 7 albums, PBS special, and 2 decades of live concerts have generated a following throughout North America.
+His show focuses on "Bridging Divides", using music to help heal rifts within ourselves, our families, our communities, and the world.
+Billy Jonas' 12 albums, PBS special, and 3 decades of live concerts have generated a following throughout North America.

-He is not related to the popular music band the Jonas Brothers.

 Career

 In the 1980s, when attending Oberlin College, Jonas was a founding member of the Oberlin College Big Bang Theory performance art collective.
 In Chicago, he performed monthly "Bangalong with Billy" shows at the No Exit Cafe, and in the 1990s co-founded the "funky folk" duo The Billys with Bill Melanson.
 As a member of the duo "The Billys," he was featured at festivals and venues nationwide.
 Jonas shared stages with Patty Larkin, Ani DiFranco, David Wilcox, Richard Thompson, and Pete Seeger.

+Jonas is a member of the interfaith band "Abraham Jam", a trio of internationally renowned musicians who have teamed up to create art strengthened by diversity.
+The band originally formed in 2010, and has since released "Abraham Jam Live" in 2018, and a studio album, "White Moon", in 2019.
+One track from this album, "Braided Prayer", was included in the 2024 Broadway production of Our Town at the Ethel Barrymore Theatre.